Find Affordable College Courses

 Frederick, MD

-With a ranking of #8, Hood College did quite well on this year’s most popular schools for criminal justice and corrections students working on their bachelor’s degree.
-Hood is a small private not-for-profit school located in the city of Frederick.
+Hood College did quite well in this year’s ranking of the most popular places for criminal justice and corrections students to get a bachelor’s degree.
+It came in at #8 on the list.
+Hood is a small private not-for-profit school located in the small city of Frederick.

 About 69% of the students majoring in criminal justice at the school are women while 31% are male.

-Full Criminal Justice & Corrections at Hood College Report
+Read full report on Criminal Justice & Corrections at Hood College

 #9